-- NOTE: The counterweight weighs approximately 6740 kg (14,860 lb). - 8.
-Remove counterweight from the support weldment on the front outrigger box before moving crane. - 9.
-Using the crane's boom and hoist or other crane, lift the counterweight from the carrier deck to the auxiliary transport vehicle.
+NOTE: The counterweight weighs approximately 14,860 lb (6740 kg).

+- 8. Remove counterweight from the support weld on the front outrigger box before moving crane. - Using the crane's boom and hoist or other crane, lift the counterweight from the carrier deck to the auxiliary transport vehicle.